Commensurability (philosophy of science): Theories

-However, Feyerabend clarifies this by stating that, incommensurability between T and T' will depend on the interpretation given to the theories.
+However, Feyerabend clarifies this by stating that, incommensurability between T and will depend on the interpretation given to the theories.
 If this is instrumental, every theory that refers to the same language of observation will be commensurable.
 In the same way, if a realist perspective is sought then it will favour a unified position which employs the most highly abstracted terms of whatever theory is being considered in order to describe both theories, giving a significance to the observational statements as a function of these terms, or, at least to replace the habitual use they are given.

 It can be noted that the instrumentalist interpretation recognizes the existence of certain statements whose truth is not only dependent on the observational statements but also on the evaluation criteria they are subjected to, which are anchored in the theories.
 For example, to affirm the relational character of longitude, this asseveration can not be decided solely using observational terms.
 Its truth value, in part, depends on the theory that establishes the sense in which the terms are used.
 In this case they relate to quantum mechanics (QM) as opposed to classical mechanics (CM).
 In this sense, the instrumentalist position only deals with the empirical consequences and leaves to one side the relationship that the concepts have with each other.

 In this same way Feyerabend comments that:

 It is certain, of course, that the relativist scheme has very often given us numbers that are practically identical to the numbers obtained from CM, but this does not mean that the concepts are very similar...[For] even if ...yielding strictly identical predictions can be used as an argument to show that the concepts must match, at least in this case, different magnitudes based on different concepts can give identical values for their respective scales while being different magnitudes...[So] it is not possible to make a comparison of the contents, nor is it possible to make a judgement regarding its verisimilitude.